 Removal and Installation

-- Drain the oil from the pan.
+- Drain the oil completely from the oil pan to avoid spills.

 Inspection and Repair